qantik/qantik.github.io/index.md

   </tr>
 </table>

-We calculated their shortest paths and Eureka, they are connected.
+We calculated their shortest paths and Eureka, they are all interconnected connected.
 The below graph shows these connections.
 In 16 steps you can get from the PageRank algorithm to the flying machine of the Wright brothers.

 <div id="parent" style="width: 1200px; height: 400px;">
   <div id="network-sinks" style="position: absolute; height: 650px; width: 1200px"></div>